 is a private company that has developed a sensor network using HomeSeismo sensors bought from Japan, costing several thousand USD each.
 When shaking is detected by a sensor, it transmits the local shaking intensity to the cloud, and push notifications are sent to the users for each separate shaking event.
 However, the user sometimes receives many messages depending on how many sensors reach a shaking threshold.
 This can be confusing for the users.

-is a social enterprise with funding from USAID, AXA Foundation, the Chile government and others.
-Grillo has developed proprietary sensors and algorithms and has sensor networks in Mexico, Puerto Rico, Costa Rica and Chile.
+is a social enterprise with support from USAID, IBM and others.
+Grillo has developed sensors and algorithms and has sensor networks in Mexico, Puerto Rico, Costa Rica and Chile.
 This system is less than 1% the cost of SASMEX, and significantly cheaper than Skyalert.
-This is done by using a new low-cost accelerometer (Grillo Pulse), and doing all the processing in the cloud.
+This is done by using moderns MEMS accelerometers and doing all the processing in the cloud.
 The Grillo detection system calculates what the shaking will be like for each end-user, and only alerts them if they will feel the shaking in their location.
 By open sourcing the core technologies, it is expected that global adoption will increase.

 Grillo, SASMEX and Skyalert all send real-time tweets when their network of sensors has detected an earthquake in Mexico.
 The twitter platform is built for low-latency mass messaging, which is ideal for EEW where large numbers of population need to receive alerts seconds or minutes before the shaking arrives to their location.
 This study compares the tweets from each system to measure their performance.